What is Blood Grouping Test?

 • Rh factor may not be compatible.

-During pregnancy, blood group test is crucial.
+During pregnancy, a blood group test is crucial.
 Preventing severe anemia and jaundice in newborns can be avoided with careful testing.

-Normal Results
+Blood Group Test - Normal Results

-You will be informed which ABO blood type you have such as:
+You will be informed which ABO blood type you have, such as:

 • Type A blood